paulmuenzner/CoolingGridManager/README.md

 #### Grid Parameters

-API '/grids' offers endpoints for managing cooling grid systems.
+API '/gridparameters' offers endpoints for managing cooling grid systems.

-1. **`/grids/addgrid`**
+1. **`/gridparameters/addparameterlog`**
    - **Method:** POST
    - **Validation:** Yes
    - **Description:** Add new grid parameter log, such as mass flow rate (in kg/s), specific heat capacity of the heating fluid (in J/kg⋅K) as well as temperature inlet and outlet (K) which is needed to calculate the temperature difference ΔT = T_inlet - T_outlet.
+The following formula can be used to calculate the energy flow (cooling heat transfer rate) through the pipe: Energy Flow (Q) = Mass Flow Rate (m) * Specific Heat Capacity (Cp) * Temperature Difference (ΔT).
    Determine the appropriate frequency for data collection based on your monitoring needs.
 A higher frequency provides more detailed information but requires more storage and processing resources.
    - **Request Body Example:**
      ```json